 - Holes affect occlusion: holograms can be seen 'through' a hole in a supposedly opaque real-world surface.

-- Holes affect raycasts: if you are using raycasts to help users interact with surfaces, it may be undesirable for these rays to pass through holes.
+- Holes affect raycasts: if you're using raycasts to help users interact with surfaces, it may be undesirable for these rays to pass through holes.
 One mitigation is to use a bundle of multiple raycasts covering an appropriately sized region.
 This will allow you to filter 'outlier' results, so that even if one raycast passes through a small hole, the aggregate result will still be valid.
-However, be aware that this approach comes at a computational cost.
+However, this approach comes at a computational cost.

 - Holes affect physics collisions: an object controlled by physics simulation may drop through a hole in the floor and become lost.

-- It is possible to algorithmically fill such holes in the surface mesh.
-However, you will need to tune your algorithm so that 'real holes' such as windows and doorways do not get filled in.
-It can be difficult to reliably differentiate 'real holes' from 'imaginary holes', so you will need to experiment with different heuristics such as 'size' and 'boundary shape'.
+- It's possible to algorithmically fill such holes in the surface mesh.
+However, you'll need to tune your algorithm so that 'real holes' such as windows and doorways don't get filled in.
+It can be difficult to reliably differentiate 'real holes' from 'imaginary holes', so you'll need to experiment with different heuristics such as 'size' and 'boundary shape'.